 From Doi Suthep, Bhubing Palace is five kilometres farther up Highway 1004.
 The main palace building is built in a traditional Thai style and is surrounded by beautifully-kept gardens dotted with pavilions, a chapel, the Eucalyptus Cottage and a pond with fountains.
 The palace’s rose-gardens are noted for their beauty.
 The same dress codes apply at Bhubing as at the main Thai Buddhist temples and visitors will be denied entry if their knees or shoulders are visible.

-The entry and checkpoint for the Hmong hilltribe village is another three kilometres up the 1004.
+The entry and checkpoint for the Hmong hill tribe village is another three kilometres up the 1004.
 The village is spread over steep hills and is a mix of traditional bamboo and timber houses with the occasional modern cement one.
 Hmong villagers in colourful tribal dress still walk the streets of the village while shops sell traditional Hmong handmade jewellery, souvenirs, bamboo utensils, oolong tea, fresh fruit and clothing.
+[Read more about Hill Tribe People in Northern Thailand]

 Doi Suthep-Doi Pui features a number of waterfalls.
 The main ones accessible from the Doi Suthep side are Monthathan and Huay Kaew while, at the northern edge, Mae Sa Waterfall is one of the Mae Sa Valley’s signature attractions.
-Read more about Chiang Mai Waterfalls.
+[Read more about Mae Sa Valley and Waterfalls in Chiang Mai]

 WHERE TO STAY

 Accommodation choices are limited on Doi Suthep-Doi Pui.
 There is a camping ground at Yod Doi Pui which has tents, sleeping bags and basic camping gear for rent.
 The campsite has toilet facilities, a few pavilions, a barbecue area and mountain bikes for hire.
 Besides camping, the only other accommodation options are to join a trek with an overnight stay in the national park or to enrol on a meditation course at Suthep Temple’s International Buddhist Centre.
 Most people visit Doi Suthep-Doi Pui on daytrips from Chiang Mai.
-The What’s Up has provided a comprehensive list of accommodation in Chiang Mai.
+Check out our recommendations for the best accommodation in Chiang Mai here.

 Drivers wait for the vehicle to fill up before leaving.
-After arrival at the temple’s car park, most drivers can be persuaded to go on to Bhubing Palace or the Hmong hilltribe village for an additional payment.
-Another more convenient option is to agree a price for a private hire with a red city songthaew taxi driver.
-There are also tour companies offer tours to Doi Suthep-Doi Pui and will invariably adjust them to specific requirements.
+After arrival at the temple’s car park, most drivers can be persuaded to go on to Bhubing Palace or the Hmong hill tribe village for an additional payment.
+Joining tour operators and renting a car or a motorcycle are more convenience choices.